jruels/automate-cloud/labs/guessing_game/index.md

   * If the number provided is equal to the generated number, output "You win!"
   * If the number provided is smaller than the generated number, output "You're thinking too small."
   * If the number provided is larger than the generated number, output "You're thinking too large."
-  * No matter what numbers they guess, end
+  * No matter what numbers they guess, end after five attempts

 ## Bonus

-* Extend the scripts to be idempotent.
-They should check if the user exists and exit with a message stating this.
+* Update the game to give the user the generated number at the end of their five attempts.